Yukon Northern Lights Tour: 4 Days in Whitehorse

 The Nordic cycle includes:

-• Finish in the Relax Centre on heated loungers, accompanied by nature sounds and music by Yukon musician Mathew Lien.
+- Finish in the Relax Centre on heated loungers, accompanied by nature sounds and music by Yukon musician Matthew Lien.

 2. Leave your bulky winter clothing at home.